qijianpeng/awesome-edge-computing/README.md

 a cloud server and offloading it to edge nodes for improving the overall QoS of the application.

+- [KubeEdge](https://github.com/kubeedge/kubeedge):KubeEdge is an open source
+system extending native containerized application orchestration and device management to hosts at the Edge.
+It is built upon Kubernetes and provides core infrastructure support for networking, application deployment and metadata synchronization between cloud and edge.
+It also supports MQTT and allows developers to author custom logic and enable resource constrained device communication at the Edge.
+KubeEdge consists of a cloud part and an edge part.

 - [OpenStack++](http://elijah.cs.cmu.edu/development.html): is a framework developed
 by Carnegie Mellon University Pittsburgh for providing VM-based cloudlet platform on regular x86 computers for mobile application offloading.
 A set of new mobile